Bhupendra-003/Forge-IDE/README.md

 ## 🚀 Overview

-Devine is a feature-rich, browser-based code editor that combines the power of Monaco Editor with AI assistance to provide an exceptional coding experience.
-Whether you're learning to code, prototyping ideas, or working on projects, Devine offers a seamless environment with support for multiple programming languages.
+Forge is a feature-rich, browser-based code editor that combines the power of Monaco Editor with AI assistance to provide an exceptional coding experience.
+Whether you're learning to code, prototyping ideas, or working on projects, Forge offers a seamless environment with support for multiple programming languages.

 ## ✨ Key Features